 6/17/20 The Planning Report: "Minneapolis's Residential Upzoning Risks Unintended Consequences"

-• Minneapolis put this plan into effect without consulting stakeholders or soliciting useful ideas from the public
+• Minneapolis put this plan into effect without consulting stakeholders or soliciting ideas from the public

 • One important change in zoning allowed duplexes and tripexes to be built on any single-family lot

 • The poor and people of color get disproportionally displaced by gentrification.
-Blanket upzoning doesn't soplve affordability problems.
+Blanket upzoning doesn't solve affordability problems.

 • Once zoning changes, building lots are grandfathered in to those new uses.
 You can't undo this.